 Based on the capacity needs assessment study, the Ministry of Agriculture's Directorate of Policy and External Relations emerged as the ideal entity to house a country SAKSS to act as the formal common platform described above with specific roles for all key players.
 These players and roles would include the Ministry of Agriculture, as the host and lead on problem identification and proposal drafting; the Kenya Institute of Public Policy Research and Analysis, Tegemeo Institute, Kenya Agricultural Research Institute, and universities, as performers of high-level policy research and situation analysis and/or institutions offering high-level degrees in these areas; the Kenya National Bureau of Statistics, as data manager; the Kenya National Farmers' Federation, as a representative of farmers' perspectives and insights; FAO and IFPRI, as international collaborators; universities, as trainers in policy processes; and the Agricultural Sector Coordination Unit, as the overall coordinator.
-Except for the Agricultural Sector Coordination Unit, each of these organizations reported its need for improved and/or increased human, financial, and physical resources (as summarized in Section 4 and Appendix 3), but not with the precision required.
+Except for the Agricultural Sector Coordination Unit, as the overall coordinator.
+Except for the Agricultural Sector Coordination 4 and Appendix 3), but not with the precision required.
 In the absence of specific steps on how to address resource needs, the following work plan is proposed to strengthen capacity: